WhyRFoundation/foundation/2021/hackathon.md

 ### Registration

 The Text Matching Hackathon is a free event.
 However, the registration is required.
 This will allow organizers to book capacity of mentors and judges!
 Use [this form](https://forms.gle/r2Pox9pc4ApJdpyJA) to register your team

+### Submit the solution

+Please fill [this form](https://forms.gle/LejLMAUSjV1aLSb69) when submitting the solution.
+Solution should contain
+- a url to a GitHub repo with codes, where you should provide motivation for your approach
+- and a url to the file with predictions

+You will be scored based on accuracy & F1 of your predictions and based on the creativity of your solution.

 ### Event details